Lundalogik/addon-opened-by/README.md

 * ```<USER RUNNING THE JOB>```
 * ```<ENTER DATABASE NAME HERE>```

-In Cloud this is not possible so there is a VBA method, CleanUpExpired, which clears OpenedBy records that are older than a day (this is a setting in the OpenedBy module).
+In Cloud this is not possible so there is a VBA method, CleanUpExpired, which clears OpenedBy records that are older than a day (this is a setting in the AO_OpenedBy module).
 Add a call to the method in the ThisApplication method which suits best for it.

 The OpenedBy table should also be visible for administrators (it is by default) so that they can remove records manually if needed.